aridjayarecipes/cutesrecipes.web.app/content/post/2219-simple-way-to-make-perfect-teriyaki-style-simmered-chicken-drummettes-with-ume-plum-jam.md

 ##### Instructions to make Teriyaki-Style Simmered Chicken Drummettes with Ume Plum Jam:

 1. I used a soft jam made from well-ripened ume plums.
 1. Slice into the drumettes along the bone.
-It&#39;ll shorten the cooking time and make them easier to eat.
+It'll shorten the cooking time and make them easier to eat.
 1. Add the seasonings marked with ■ to a pan and bring to a boil.
 Place the drumettes into the pan as well, cover with a lid and simmer on medium-low heat.
 1. Once the surface of the chicken meat has cooked, turn them over, cover with a lid and simmer for a further 1-2 minutes.
 Pierce the chicken with chopsticks, and if the juices run clear, the chicken is done!
 1. Remove the lid off and coat the drumettes with the sauce.
 Serve on a plate and use a pair of kitchen scissors or similar to cut up the shiso leaves to garnish.
 The tart plums and fragrant shiso leaves are perfect together.
-1. ★If you use chicken thigh meat, then it&#39;ll be easy to simmer and easier for kids to eat.
+1. ★If you use chicken thigh meat, then it'll be easy to simmer and easier for kids to eat.